 For the average person, learning to drive can be both an intimidating and a liberating experience.
 This can be even more true for individuals with an autism spectrum disorder (ASD).
 While over 70% of high school seniors have a driver’s license, this number drops to around 30% for those diagnosed with a form of autism.
 In some cases, the individual may feel overwhelmed at the sheer number of tasks and rules involved in driving and choose to postpone learning.
 For others, it may be their parents and guardians who are concerned about their abilities to safely drive and obey the laws, while the child sits home eager to get out on the road and experience the independence that they see their peers enjoying.

 At The Next Street, we believe that every person should have the opportunity to try to learn to drive.
-We have developed a program specifically for people with ASD to determine and develop their driving skills and hopefully gain the independence that comes with a driver's license.
 There is no one size fits all solution for driving with ASD, so we work with each individual to develop the program that is best for them.

 Stimuli can be difficult to take on.
 Loud noises like sirens or screaching brakes, the feeling of the seatbelt against your skin and even the radio can cause discomfort and make driving challenging.